14K vs 18K Gold: Which One Should You Choose?

 Visually, 18K gold has a deeper, more saturated yellow tone — it’s the “classic gold” people imagine when they think of luxury.
 14K gold, on the other hand, has a softer and more neutral color, making it easy to wear daily and mix with other metals.

-18K looks warmer and richer.
+- Yellow gold: 18K looks warmer and richer.

-14K has a balanced pink hue, while 18K leans more coppery.
+- Rose gold: 14K has a balanced pink hue, while 18K leans more coppery.

 If you prefer a subtle, modern look, 14K might be your match.
-If you love that luxurious, golden glow - 18K will steal your heart.
+If you love that luxurious, golden glow — 18K will probably steal your heart.

 Durability and Everyday Wear